sodadata/docs/soda/quick-start-end-user.md

 Soda works by taking data quality checks that you prepare and using them to run a scan of datasets in a data source.
 A scan is a CLI command which instructs Soda to prepare optimized SQL queries that execute data quality checks on your data source to find invalid, missing, or unexpected data.
 When checks fail, they surface bad-quality data and present check results that help you investigate and address quality issues.

-To enable your colleagues to test data quality, you install Soda as an **Agent** in your own network infrastructure, and sign up for a **Soda platform account** so that you can complete the following tasks:
+To enable your colleagues to test data quality, you install Soda as an **Agent** in your own network infrastructure, and sign up for a **Soda Cloud account** so that you can complete the following tasks:

-* **Connect to your data source.** <br />To connect to a data source such as Snowflake, Amazon Athena, or Big Query, you add a new data source in the Soda platform which stores access details for your data source such as host, port, and data source login credentials.
+* **Connect to your data source.** <br />To connect to a data source such as Snowflake, Amazon Athena, or Big Query, you add a new data source in Soda Cloud which stores access details for your data source such as host, port, and data source login credentials.
 * **Define checks to surface “bad” data.** <br />To define the data quality checks that Soda runs against a dataset, you use an Agreement, a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
 These agreements contain checks, which are tests that Soda performs when it scans a dataset in your data source.
 The agreement stores the checks you write using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.
 * **Run a scan to execute your data quality checks.** <br />During a scheduled scan, Soda does not ingest your data, it only scans it for quality metrics, then uses the metadata to prepare scan results<sup>1</sup>.
 After a scan, each check results in one of three default states:
     * pass: the values in the dataset match or fall within the thresholds you specified
     * fail: the values in the dataset do not match or fall within the thresholds you specified
     * error: the syntax of the check is invalid
     * A fourth state, warn, is something you can explicitly configure for individual checks.
-* **Review scan results and investigate issues.** <br />You can review the scan output in your Soda platform account which offers access to visualized scan results, trends in data quality over time, and the ability to integrate with the messaging, ticketing, and data cataloging tools you already use, like Slack, Jira, and Alation.
+* **Review scan results and investigate issues.** <br />You can review the scan output in your Soda Cloud account which offers access to visualized scan results, trends in data quality over time, and the ability to integrate with the messaging, ticketing, and data cataloging tools you already use, like Slack, Jira, and Alation.

 <sup>1</sup> An exception to this rule is when Soda collects failed row samples that it presents in scan output to aid issue investigation, a feature you can [disable]({% link soda-cloud/failed-rows.md %}#disable-failed-row-samples).